EventideSystems/decidodeck/README.md

 - Funders and grantees seeking participatory evaluation methods
 - Social justice orgs rethinking traditional planning formats
 - Cross-disciplinary teams who want a shared, reflective space for change modeling

+## ☕ Support Decidodeck

+If Decidodeck resonates with your work, consider [buying us a coffee](https://buymeacoffee.com/eventidesystems) to help keep the lights on and the ideas flowing.
+Your support helps us build thoughtful tools for systemic change.

 ## Philosophy